anhquancao/PaSCo/README.md

 WORK IN PROGRESS

 # Acknowledgment
-We thank the authors of
+We thank the authors of the following repositories for making their code and models publicly available:
 - https://github.com/valeoai/WaffleIron
 - https://github.com/PRBonn/MaskPLS
 - https://github.com/SCPNet/Codes-for-SCPNet